Diamonds in the Coal

 Diamonds in the Coal is The Badlees first full-length album, recorded in late 1991 and released in January 1992.
 It is the first to feature Paul Smith on bass.
-The album is an entertaining and thoughtful album that split the difference between accessible pop songs and deeper message-oriented folk and roots rock.
+The album is noted to have split the difference between accessible pop songs and deeper message-oriented folk and roots rock.

 Background

 With the addition of Smith on bass, the Badlees quintet that would drive through their most productive years was now intact.
 The Badlees were now ready to start work on their first full-length album.
 Dedicated to performing original music, it was now time to expand their library and this would be accomplished in 1991 through the prolific songwriting of Bret Alexander, Mike Naydock, and to a smaller extent, Jeff Feltenberger.

 The result is Diamonds in the Coal which, thematically, is nearly sliced in half by the light intermission of "Badlee Rap", performed by rapper Loose Bruce, while doing a session at Waterfront Studios in Hoboken, New Jersey.
 Songs previous to this on the album are mainly pop-oriented with strong hooks such as on the opener "Like a Rembrandt", which The Album Network picked up for its latest compilation.
-There’s also the crisp rocker "Just One Moment", the mellow ballad "The Real Thing", and the most infectious tune on the album, "Back Where We Came From" (commonly referred to as "The Na Na Song").
+There’s also the crisp rocker "Just One Moment" and the mellow ballad "The Real Thing".
 This latter song was the band's first single from the album and was added to the regular rotation of several Pennsylvania rock-formatted radio stations.
 It features a comical monologue in the bridge section by Mike Naydock, his only appearance on a Badlees record as a performer; the monologue is actually a quote from the Minutemen song "#1 Hit Song" from Double Nickels on the Dime.

-The second "half" of the album contains songs that, while still very pop-sensible and accessible, explored deeper subject matter and richer musical structure.
-The upbeat "Dirty Neon Times" includes some fantastic vocal harmonies by Jeff Feltenberger, while "Spending My Inheritance" is a well composed "people’s anthem" that includes harmonica by Bret Alexander and some fiddle-playing by guest performer David Rose.
-Perhaps the most unusual song on the album is the smooth, atmospheric "Sister Shirley", which includes a picturesque lyrical narrative by Naydock and some sweet, jazzy lead guitar by Alexander.

-But the true masterpiece of Diamonds in the Coal is the closing song of the same name, which brings the listener into the dark, forgotten patch towns of Pennsylvania's Anthracite Region.
-The imagery in this song's lyric is so vivid that you can almost feel the coal dust flying, while the music sets the perfect scene with a methodic, marching rhythm by Ron Simasek on the bottom end and some authentic, ethnic instrumentation up above.
+The second half of the album contains songs that, while still very pop-sensible and accessible, explored deeper subject matter and richer musical structure.
+The upbeat "Dirty Neon Times" includes vocal harmonies by Jeff Feltenberger, while "Spending My Inheritance" includes harmonica by Bret Alexander and fiddle-playing by guest performer David Rose.
+Perhaps the most unusual song on the album is the smooth, atmospheric "Sister Shirley", which includes a picturesque lyrical narrative by Naydock and a jazzy lead guitar by Alexander.
+"Diamonds in the Coal" is the closing song, which brings the listener into the dark, forgotten patch towns of Pennsylvania's Anthracite Region.
+The music sets the scene with a methodic, marching rhythm by Ron Simasek on the bottom end and authentic, ethnic instrumentation up above.